-- Undertake informal engagements with market practitioners, company directors, market commentators, and other key stakeholders - Disseminate educational information about itself and the Code - Enhance the Panel's website to inform stakeholders and the market - Deal with public enquiries about Code matters
+- Undertake engagements with market practitioners, company directors, market commentators, shareholders and other key stakeholders - Disseminate educational information about itself and the Code and schemes of arrangement - Maintain the Panel's website to inform stakeholders and the market - Deal with public enquiries about Code matters

-Actual performance against planned performance standards and performance measures for 2022/2023:
+Actual performance against planned performance standards and performance measures for 2023/2024

-Performance Measures Performance Standards

-Forecast 2022/2023 Actual 2022/2023 Actual 2021/2022 Quantity Guidance Notes updated and published 4 0 2 Public enquiries responded to 60-80 39 48 Engagements with stakeholders as per Stakeholder Engagement Plan 25-40 individual 2 seminars 27 individual 4 seminars 19 individual 2 seminars Quality Market participants found the Panel's published documents, including updates and amendments to those documents made from time to time, were useful, as indicated by an external survey 90% of respondents 100% of respondents 23 100% of respondents Market participants found the website useful to a considerable or high degree, as indicated by an external survey 90% of respondents 100% of respondents 100% of respondents A Stakeholder Engagement Plan was approved by the Panel Will be achieved Achieved Achieved Timeliness Information is published on the website within 10 working days of final Panel sign-off 100% of the time 100% of the time 100% of the time Public enquiries are responded to within 3 working days of receipt 100% of the time 100% of the time 100% of the time Revenue (Funded by government grant and other income except fees) \$181,000 11% of forecast revenue \$158,455 9% of actual revenue \$184,065 10% of actual revenue Cost \$182,000 11% of forecast expenditure \$179,851 10% of actual expenditure \$217,750 12% of actual expenditure
+Performance Measures Performance Standards Forecast 2023/2024 Actual 2023/2024 Actual 2022/2023 Quantity Guidance Notes updated and published 2 2 0 Public enquiries responded to 30-50 33 39 Engagements with stakeholders as per Stakeholder Engagement Plan 15-30 individual 2 seminars 29 individual 2 seminars 27 individual 4 seminars Quality 2 seminars 2 Seminars 4 seminars Market participants found the Panel's published documents, including updates and amendments to those documents made from time to time, were useful, as indicated by an external survey 90% of respondents 100% of respondents 17 100% of respondents Market participants found the website useful to a considerable or high degree, as indicated by an external survey 90% of respondents 88% of respondents 100% of respondents A Stakeholder Engagement Plan was approved by the Panel Will be achieved Achieved Achieved Timeliness Information is published on the website within 10 working days of final Panel sign-off 100% of the time 100% of the time 100% of the time Revenue (Funded by government grant and other income except fees) \$203,000 12% of forecast revenue \$111,661 6% of actual revenue \$158,455 9% of actual revenue Cost \$231,000 13% of forecast expenditure \$115,554 7% of actual expenditure \$179,851 10% of actual expenditure

-^{23.
-100%} of responses found the Panel's published documents helpful to a considerable or high degree
+17. 100% of responses found the Panel's published documents helpful to a considerable or high degree.